ojersa/ToyRobot/README.md

    * Press Clone

 2. Compile
-   * In the toolbar, select Git > Clean Solution
+   * In the toolbar, select Build > Clean Solution
-   * In the toolbar, select Git > Build Solution
+   * In the toolbar, select Build > Build Solution

 3. Set-up the startup project
    * In the 'Solutions Explorer', right click on 'ToyRobot'.